-IFRS 9, Financial Instruments ("IFRS-9") includes finalized guidance on the classification, measurement and impairment of financial assets and hedge accounting.
-Under IFRS 9, financial instruments are classified and measured either at amortized cost, fair value through profit or loss ("FVTPL") or fair value through other comprehensive income ("FVTOCI") based on the business model in which they are held and the characteristics of their contractual cash flows.
+Financial instruments are classified and measured either at amortized cost, fair value through profit or loss ("FVTPL") or fair value through other comprehensive income ("FVTOCI") based on the business model in which they are held and the characteristics of their contractual cash flows.

 Financial instruments are measured at fair value on initial recognition of the instrument and classified as either financial instruments at FVTPL, amortized cost, or FVTOCI.
 The Company determines the classification of its financial instruments at initial recognition.
 Subsequent measurement of financial instruments is based on their initial classification.
 Financial instruments classified as FVTPL are measured at fair value and changes in fair value are recognized in profit and loss.
-The remaining categories of financial instruments are measured at amortized cost using the effective interest rate method.
+The Company's financial instruments are measured at amortized cost using the effective interest rate method.

-Transaction costs related to financial assets and liabilities at fair value through profit or loss are recognized in profit and loss; transaction costs related to all other financial instruments are added to their fair value on initial recognition.
+Transaction costs related to financial assets and liabilities at fair value through profit or loss are recognized in profit and loss; transaction costs related to financial instruments measured at amortized cost are added to their fair value on initial recognition.

 Classification

 Financial Assets

 Cash and cash equivalents Accounts receivable Amortized cost Amortized cost

 Financial liabilities

 Accounts payable and accrued liabilities Loan payable Amortized cost Amortized cost

+· · · · · · · · · · · · · · · · · · ·